jduf/VMC-SUN-Heisenberg/README.md

 + any number of particle per site $m>N$
 + any number of site $n$
 + any simple boundary condition (periodic, antiperiodic, none)
-+ any number of particle of each color (having more particles of one colour is allowed)
++ any number of particle of each color (having more particles of one color is allowed)
 + first neighbour Heisenberg model (easily generalisable to further neighbours)
 + inhomogeneous coupling between sites

+The message returned when an error occurs should be self explanatory, for instance if N=4 m=1 and n=13 the error message will be

+	N, M, m and n are incompatible

+because if you want to have N=4 colors and m=1 particle per site, the you need a number of sites which is a multiple of 4.
+Moreover, the number of site that you set has to be coherent with the lattice geometry you chose (chain, ladder, square, triangle,...).
+For instance, on the square lattice, only the clusters with n=p\*p+q\*q (p and q integers) are allowed therefore n=13=3\*3+2\*2 would be allowed.

 The values that the option obs take defines what observables are measured (the energy per site is always measured):